pnkraemer/probdiffeq/docs/examples/solution_object.md

 from diffeqzoo import backend, ivps from jax.config import config

-from odefilter import dense_output, ivpsolve, solvers from odefilter.implementations import recipes from odefilter.strategies import smoothers
+from probdiffeq import dense_output, ivpsolve, solvers from probdiffeq.implementations import recipes from probdiffeq.strategies import smoothers

 if not backend.has_been_selected:
     backend.select("jax")  # ivp examples in jax